nesssch/colourofthesky/README.md

 Hello, Jon.
 Apologies for the deception, but I wanted to make sure you started reading, so I thought it best not to announce myself.

-I’m assuming you’re alone; you always did prefer to read your statements in private. (slightly strained) I wouldn’t try too hard to stop reading; there’s every likelihood you’ll just hurt yourself.
+I’m assuming you’re alone; you always did prefer to read your statements in private.
+I wouldn’t try too hard to stop reading; there’s every likelihood you’ll just hurt yourself.
 So just listen.

 Now, shall we turn the page and try again?